Restraining and Protective Orders

 Restraining and protective orders are some of the most common petitions made to the Superior Court.
 What is the difference between a restraining and a protective order?
 When are they issued, and what do they do?
 What are the steps for getting one issued?

 Essentially, a restraining order and a protective order are the same thing.
 The circumstances involved in the case are what determines if the request should be called a "restraining" or a "protective" order.

 The first step to request either type of order is to file a petition in the office of the Clerk of Court.
 The petition is then forwarded to a Superior Court Judge for consideration.
 If a temporary order is granted, a hearing is arranged.
 A permanent restraining or protective order may or may not be the result of the hearing.

 An automatic restraining order, called a "standing order," is issued for a divorce.
 This order may become permanent, depending on the case.

 In what circumstances may they be issued?
 Since their purpose is to restrain certain conduct on the part of an individual, one of their main uses is to prohibit harassment of or violence against an individual or individuals.
-In other cases they may be used to evict a person from a residence or help someone return to a residence to live or just to retrieve personal property.
-In cases of divorce, they may be used to grant temporary custody and visiting rights or possession of the family residence or provide alternate housing for a spouse and children.
+In other cases, they may be used to evict a person from a residence or help someone return to a residence to live or just to retrieve personal property.
+In cases of divorce, they may be used to grant temporary custody and visiting rights, possession of the family residence, or provide alternate housing for a spouse and children.